GooFit/GooFit/README.md

 * If `clang-tidy` is available, it will automatically be used to check the source.
 If you set `-DGOOFIT_TIDY_FIX=ON`, fixes will be applied to the GooFit source.
 * `-DGOOFIT_SPLASH=ON`: Controls the unicode splash at the beginning.
 * `-DGOOFIT_CERNROOT=ON`: Allows you to disable the automatic search for ROOT (used by the PIP Python build)
-* `-DNEW_CUDA=OFF`: On CMake 3.9+, GooFit uses CUDA as a language.
+* `-DNEW_CUDA=OFF`: On CMake 3.8+, GooFit uses CUDA as a language.
 You can turn that off with this setting.
+Make sure you have CUDA 7.5+.

 </p></details>